LambdaTest/documentation/docs/deep-dive-into-hyperexecute-yaml.md

 :::tip
 - Test orchestration will happen with [`mode: static`](/support/docs/deep-dive-into-hyperexecute-yaml/#mode) only.
-- 📕 Learn how to perfrom [dependent test discovery](/support/docs/hyperexecute-yaml-how-to#dependent-test-case-discovery).
+- 📕 Learn how to perform [dependent test discovery](/support/docs/hyperexecute-yaml-how-to#dependent-test-case-discovery).
 :::

 ### `testRunnerCommand`